 Ancient Egypt was a hot and dry.
 Hair moisturisers gave protection from the arid climate, and Egyptian women would massage a healthy dose of castor oil and almond oil into their scalp, which they believed also promoted hair growth.

-2 Assyrian Hairstyling Tips
+2 Assyrian Hairstyling Involved Iron Bars and Fire

-An early Renaissance era hair gel recipe from around 1300 used lizard tallow blended with swallow droppings.
-Tallow is rendered from the fat of animals.
+Not sure what tallow is?
+Well, it’s rendered from the fat of animals.
 Like the soap in Fight Club.
+Nice!
 Women also conditioned their hair with dead lizards boiled in olive oil.

-In the 1600s, at the time of Shakespeare and Queen Elizabeth I, women would set their hair with lard.
-The smell would attract rats at night, so they would sleep with nightcaps, or in more extreme cases, with cages over their heads to ward off the little nibblers.
+Not too bad, you say?
+Well, the smell would attract rats at night, so they would sleep with nightcaps or, in more extreme cases, with cages over their heads to ward off the little nibblers.

-5 Fine French Hairdressing
+5 Fine French Hairdressing Used Beef Marrow

 Try this recipe for a French pomade from the 1700s,